Pancreatic Cancer

 • A thin needle is inserted through the skin and into the area of the bile ducts.
 Then, a dye is injected through the needle, so the bile ducts appear clearer on X-rays.
 Any blockage in the bile ducts can be seen.

 • A PTC can also be used to locate blockage in the bile duct.
-It can be used as a guide to the site, in order to put a stent at the blocked duct.
+It can be used as a guide to the site, in order to obtain a biopsy or put a stent at the blocked duct.

 Ultrasound